cambridgehackers/connectal/doc/library/source/design/connectal-framework.rst

-.. _Sec:Framework:
+.. _Sec-Framework:

 The Connectal Framework
 =======================

-In and of themselves, none of the HW/SW interfaces considered in Section :ref:`Sec:StrStr` are particularly complex.
+In and of themselves, none of the HW/SW interfaces considered in Section :ref:`Sec-StrStr` are particularly complex.
 On the other hand, implementing the complete set and maintaining correctness as the application evolves is a considerable amount of care, requiring deep understanding of both the application and the platform.
 The Connectal